andreyputilovmaterial/MDM-Diff-py/README.md

 # MDM-Diff-py
-A new iteration of diff between MDD files, Excel files (wow!), Tab Scripts, DMS, Text and many more formats.
-Much cleaner, all in python.
-No mrs vbscript code and much less js, all should be in python
+A new iteration of diff between MDD files, Excel files (wow!), SPSS (inluding only columns/variables, or also data), Tab Scripts, DMS, Text and many more formats.
+All in python.
+No mrs vbscript code and much less js.

 ## How to start it
 Go to